Fast Intra-kernel Isolation and Security with IskiOS: Related Work

 \subsection{eXecute-Only Memory}

 Defenses in user space prevent code pages from being read~\cite{Readactor:SP15, LR2:NDSS16, HideM:CODASPY15, XnR:CCS14, uXOM:SEC19} and use code-pointer hiding techniques~\cite{Readactor:SP15, LR2:NDSS16} to protect against indirect memory disclosure attacks.
 Inspired by their user-space counterparts, recent approaches in the OS kernel~\cite{KernelDiversification:CNS16, kRX:TOPS19} combine execute-only memory with kernel diversification to prevent gadgets from being leaked.
-KHide~\cite{KernelDiversification:CNS16} uses a hypervisor to prevent read accesses to kernel code. {\System} does not require more privileged software for its execution, keeping its TCB small and avoiding unnecessary virtualization overheads. \Comment{JTC: SG, can we just say that {\System}'s XOM is faster than KHide's XOM?
-Can we quantify the difference?} kR\^{}X~\cite{kRX:TOPS19} instruments all read instructions with run-time checks to ensure that they never read the code segment. kR\^{}X must place all code in a contiguous region, weakening diversification schemes such as KASLR~\cite{KASLR:LKML}.
-To make up for the entropy loss, kR\^{}X re-arranges code in the protected region using function permutation and basic block reordering~\cite{kRX:TOPS19}.
-In contrast, {\System} does not break the memory layout, provides more flexibility (i.e., supports more than one protected area in memory), and preserves the protection guarantees of existing randomization schemes. \Comment{JTC: SG, kRX uses MPX, correct?
-If so, we should point out (again) that MPX is deprecated.} Finally, in addition to XOM, {\System} provides a write-protected race-free shadow stack. kR\^{}X~\cite{kRX:TOPS19} only hides its shadow stacks in memory, and KHide~\cite{KernelDiversification:CNS16} provides no return address protection at all.
+KHide~\cite{KernelDiversification:CNS16} uses a hypervisor to prevent read accesses to kernel code. {\System} does not require more privileged software for its execution, keeping its trusted computing base small and avoiding unnecessary virtualization overheads. kR\textasciicircum X~\cite{kRX:TOPS19} instruments all read instructions with run-time checks to ensure that they never read the code segment.
+In its fully-optimized software-based implementation, kR\textasciicircum X performs roughly the same as {\System}; however, kR\textasciicircum X must place all code in a contiguous region, weakening diversification schemes such as KASLR~\cite{KASLR:LKML}.
+To make up for the entropy loss, kR\textasciicircum X re-arranges code in the protected region using function permutation and basic block reordering~\cite{kRX:TOPS19}.
+In contrast, {\System} does not break the memory layout, provides more flexibility (i.e., supports more than one protected area in memory), and preserves the protection guarantees of existing randomization schemes.
+A faster implementation of kR\textasciicircum X exists but relies on Intel MPX which is now deprecated~\cite{MPXDeprecated}.